 BookStack is a phenomenal example of an easy-to-use, comprehensive, self-hosted solution that users like to use as an alternative to Confluence.

-Best for organizing and storing documents, BookStack's open source knowledge base software is based on Laravel, built on a PHP framework, and is released under the MIT License.
+Best for organizing and storing documents, BookStack's free open-source knowledge base software is based on Laravel, built on a PHP framework, and is released under the MIT License.
 Functionally, it’s created to replicate the idea of a book, allowing you to break documents into chapters and pages, making it easy to organize information in a readable, comprehensive way.

 Check Out The Code: